 No. 28 had at least two owners before the turn of the century.
 The Williams family was here in the 1880s and that of George Henry Warren was in the house in the 1890s.
 The architectural harmony of Weston’s string of homes was about to come to an end when, on October 24, 1900, The New York Times reported that G. H. Warren had sold “to a Mr. Bush the four-story dwelling 28 East Sixty-fourth Street.”

 The following day the mysterious Mr. Bush was identified as “Mr. G. A. Bush, who will occupy [the house] with his family."
-In fact, both facts were wrong.
-The buyer was Irving T. Bush and if he had any intentions at all of living in the Queen Anne mansion, they would be short-lived.
+In fact, the buyer was Irving T. Bush and his wife, the former Bella (familiarly called Belle) Barlow.

 The title to the 64th Street property was not transferred until August 1901.
-Bush put the mansion in his wife, Bella’s name, as was customary.
+Bush put the mansion in Bella's name, as was customary.
 At the time of the transfer the New-York Tribune made note of the exclusive neighborhood.
 In the corner mansion next door to the new Bush house, at No. 30, lived Seth Low, one of the city’s most recognized educators and politicians, and among its wealthiest.
+The Bushes' maintained a handsome summer home in Lakewood, New Jersey.

 Victorian houses obsessed with the damaging effects of sunlight on expensive textiles and artwork.
 Interior shutters, window blinds and heavy velvet hangings shut out the direct rays of the sun, creating what must have been dusk-like interiors.
 By now, however, doctors stressed fresh air and sunlight as the two major components of a healthful environment and the trend carried over into residential architecture.
 The new Bush mansion was as much glass as it was masonry.